 Top coat in slightly darker Signal Red – with Vodafone next door I decided to make the distinction and tie the tonality to the vintage red still evident in the local vintage Royal Mail architecture.

-It was cold and wet – inlaying the red and black text for these numerals was a tricky job on the beautiful building – one tiny lapse of concentration and a paint drip would have finished me off…
+It was cold, windy and wet – inlaying the red and black text for these numerals was a tricky job on the beautiful building – one tiny lapse of concentration and a paint drip is all it takes to stain the stone work surface.
+But happily the final piece turned out fine and in perfect detail.